 Grassroots GP hopes to provide an alternative voice which puts the needs of the patient back at the centre of the healthcare debate.
 We believe that GPs are uniquely placed to bring the breadth of their experience to the discussion, and that the perspective of a generalist gives a vital balance to the views of experts.

 The website includes a shared blog providing comment on topical issues which concern us.
 We are open to considering guest blog posts for publication, so please do get in contact if you share our values and feel would like to contribute to the debate.
-The site also gives us the opportunity to draw together collaborative work that we are engaged with in the wider media and the medical press, such as the current debate over dementia screening.
+The site also gives us the opportunity to draw together collaborative work that we are engaged with in the wider media and the medical press, such as the current debate over dementia screening and skinny fiber 90 days challenge.

 Issues about which we are particularly concerned at the moment include: The balance of risks and harms in health screening; the lack of regulation of private health screening companies; the need for full patient information and consent in their healthcare decisions; the drive for early diagnosis in dementia; and the damaging effect of the way the GP contract has developed in recent years.
 This list is far from exhaustive, and there will always be a need to speak out on these issues which affect us all.